Active Learning for Crowd-Sourced Databases: Ranking Algorithms

-Note that the $1-\hat e_{\textrm{right}}$ term is non-negative, and hence $(1-\hat{p}(u)) (\hat e_{\textrm{right}} - \hat e_{\textrm{wrong}})$ is a lower bound on \mbox{ExpTrainingAccuracy}.
-Thus this naturally combines both the hardness of the question and how much knowing its answer can improve our classifier.
-In other words, equation (\ref{eq:ete1}) tells us that if the question is too hard (large $1-\hat{p}(u)$), even if its answer does not affect our ability in classifying other items, we may still choose to ask the crowd to label it to avoid a high a risk of misclassification on $u$.
-On the other hand, we may ask a question for which our model is fairly confident (small $1-\hat{p}(u)$), but having its true label can still make a big difference in classifying other items, namely, the value of $\hat e_{\textrm{wrong}}$ is much smaller than $\hat e_{\textrm{right}}$.
-This means that, however unlikely, if our model happens to be wrong, we will have a higher overall accuracy and a lower overall error if we ask for the true label of $u$.
+Assume that $\hat e_{\textrm{wrong}}-\hat e_{\textrm{right}}\geq 0$ (an analogous decomposition is possible when it is negative).
+Eq. (\ref{eq:ete2}) tells us that if the question is too hard (small $\hat{p}(u)$), we may still ask for a crowd label to avoid a high risk of misclassification on $u$.
+On the other hand, we may ask a question for which our model is fairly confident (large $\hat{p}(u)$), but having its true label can still make a big difference in classifying other items ($\hat e_{\textrm{wrong}}$ is too large).
+This means that, however unlikely, if our classifier happens to be wrong, we will have a higher overall error if we do \emph{not} ask for the true label of $u$.
+Thus, our \ete scores naturally combine both the difficulty of the question and how much knowing its answer can improve our classifier.

-Empirically, we found that a simple heuristic that adds some constant $c>0$ to $\mbox{ExpTrainingAccuracy}(u)$ for all $u\in U$ and renormalizes this vector, gives us a considerable edge over other methods.
-We have used $c=1$ in all of our experiments in this paper.
-Intuitively, this is biasing the original distribution towards the uniform distribution while preserving the peaks in the original distribution.
-In Section~\ref{sec:expr}, we show that our scoring algorithms deliver a significant boost in the quality of a passive learner, which picks unlabeled points uniformly at random.